As of today,

-As of today, there is no existing cure for people with osteoarthritis, but the pain can be relieved and the disability reduced.
+there is no existing cure for people with osteoarthritis, but

 In practice, all experts agree that the best way to manage osteoarthritis is to combine pharmacological treatments with non-pharmacological measures.
 When patients do not respond to these treatments (anymore), they may consider surgery as a last resort.